BurdetteLamar/minitest_log/markdown/readme/sections/nested_sections/template.md

 ### Nested Sections

-Nest sections in a log by nesting calls to ```MinitestLog#section```.
+Give structure to your log by nesting sections.

-The nesting gives structure to both the test and the log.
+The first argument is always the section name.
+Additional string arguments become text (PCDATA).

 @[ruby](example.rb)

-The log:

 @[xml](log.xml)